CarolaneLFBV/carolanelfbv.github.io/docs/programming-languages/swift/structs-vs-classes.md

-# Struct vs. Class in Swift
+# Structs vs. Classes in Swift

 In Swift, both `struct` and `class` are blueprints to create objects.
 These objects can hold data (like a person's name or age) and define behavior (like calculating something or doing an action).
 However, how they behave when you use them in your code is different.